-Summary statistics of these variables are reported in Annex 2.
-The cultural variables are available only for the countries covered by the WVS.
+Summary statistics of these variables are reported in Appendix B. The cultural variables are available only for the countries covered by the WVS.
 Hence, we also display regressions without ATTITUDES as a covariate, allowing to obtain higher degrees of freedom.
+Finally, in some specifications we included period dummies to control for

 The main message delivered by our regressions is that education is very important in affecting the position of the different countries along the unemployment policies vs. job protection tradeoff.
 Lower educational attainments of the population are associated with less unemployment policy and more job protection.
 This holds whatever EPL measure we take, overall or for regular contracts, and is in line with our theoretical results.
 The effects are quite sizeable as a decrease by 10 percentage points of the share of low-skill workers increases flexicurity by one-fourth of the standard deviation in the distribution of the UBexp/EPL ratio.
-The interaction between UB progressiveness and stock market capitalisation appear also to move the tradeoff towards flexicurity configurations, but it is mostly non significant at conventional levels.
-The coefficients for attitudes and open never achieve statistical significance.
+The interaction between UB progressiveness and stock market capitalisation appear also to move the tradeoff towards flexicurity configurations, but it is non significant at conventional levels.
+The coefficients for attitudes and openness never achieve statistical significance.

-Table 3 displays results of a between groups panel regression of the country location along the UB/EPL trade-off over a larger set of nations.
-In particular, we collected data on the institutional characteristics of the 54 countries with both EPL and UB, which are listed in Annex 2.
-Among them here are several middle-income countries.
-Measurement of institutions in these countries is difficult as many legal norms, including employment protection, are poorly enforced.
-The estimated equation (5.1) uses available institutional measures for this larger set of countries.
-In particular, we now have only a measure of UB generosity, that is, the average of the gross replacement rate in the first two years of unemployment and EPL is the overall index of strictness of employment protection provided by Botero et al. (2004) for this broader set of countries, which is highly correlated with the OECD EPL index for the countries in which both indicators are available (see Annex 2).
+Table 3 displays results of a random effects regression of the country location along the UB/EPL trade-off over a larger set of nations.
+In particular, we collected data on the institutional characteristics of the 54 countries with both EPL and UB, which are listed in Appendix B. Among them here are several middle-income countries.
+Measurement of institutions in these countries is difficult as many legal norms, including employment protection, are poorly enforced16.
+The estimated equation (5.1) uses available insti 16This problem is present also in OECD countries.
+Only 50 per cent of US firms pay statutory severance compensations to workers being laid-off.

+tutional measures for this larger set of countries.
+In particular, we now have only a measure of UB generosity, that is, the average of the gross replacement rate in the first two years of unemployment and EPL is the overall index of strictness of employment protection provided by Botero et al. (2004) for this broader set of countries, which is highly correlated with the OECD EPL index for the countries in which both indicators are available (see Appendix B).
 The covariates are as much as possible the same as in the regression displayed in Table 2.
 In particular, EDU is the share of the population with primary or lower education as drawn from the Barro-Lee database (2000), OPEN is trade turnover over GDP as provided by the Penn tables and ATTITUDES are societal attitudes towards those who are abusing of unemployment benefits, as elicited from the World Value Survey.
-The interaction between stock market capitalisation and vertical redistribution operated by the UB system can only be obtained in a subset of countries and using the top to bottom marginal tax rates provided by the International Tax Database of the American Enterprise Institute and the Worldwide Tax Summaries tabulated by Price Waterhouse Coopers.
-For a larger set of countries, in column 3, we only control for stock market capitalisation, not interacted with progressiveness Given the larger heterogeneity of countries, in our specification we also include in all specifications a dummy capturing HIGHINCOME countries as defined by the World Bank.
+The interaction between stock market capitalisation 17 and vertical redistribution operated by the UB system can only be obtained in a subset of countries and using the top to bottom marginal tax rates provided by the International Tax Database of the American Enterprise Institute and the Worldwide Tax Summaries tabulated by Price Waterhouse Coopers.
+For a larger set of countries, in column 3, we only control for stock market capitalisation, not interacted with progressiveness Given the larger heterogeneity of countries, in our specification we also include in all specifications a dummy capturing HIGHINCOME countries as defined by the 17The countries in the top quartile of the distribution by stock market capitalisation are in this case Australia, Belgium, Canada, Chile, Finland, Ireland, Japan, Malaysia, Netherlands, Singapore, South Africa, Sweden, UK and US..